initbiz/cumuluscore-plugin/README.md

 ## Terms used in Cumulus and this document
 **User** is a frontend user from `RainLab.User` plugin who can log to frontend.
 See [RainLab.User documentation](https://octobercms.com/plugin/rainlab-user) for more info about this.
 Frontend users differ from backend admins, check "Separated frontend and backend user access" section below for more info.

 **Cluster** is a group of users who share some data between them and can be described as one entity.
-The most common example is a company.
-But it also applies to offices, office branches, classes in school, schools, etc. Cluster is not a `usergroup` from `RainLab.User` plugin (like guest, registered and so on).
+The most common example is the company.
+But it also applies to offices, office branches, classes in school, schools, etc. Cluster is not a `usergroup` from `RainLab.User` plugin (like a guest, registered and so on).
 User groups are about permissions (like read, write, update, etc.) while clusters are about organizing users in logical entities.

 **Plan**s are assigned to clusters.
 A cluster can have only one plan at a time.
 Imagine a pricing table like in the 'Example pricing table' section below.
 Plans, in this case, are "Free", "Plus", "Pro".